 Phoenix Nursing School

-3-Year BSN Program: Earn Your Nursing Degree Faster with No Prerequisite Coursework
+Earn Your BSN Degree in 3 Years with No Prerequisite Coursework

 Classes begin June 29th

-Why Our Phoenix Nursing School in Arizona is Right for You
+What Our Phoenix Nursing School in Arizona Can Do for You

-- No waitlist to start at our Phoenix nursing campus
+- No waitlist to start at our Phoenix campus

-- AZCN ranked #2 Best Nursing School in Arizona by Nurse.org
+- Named #2 Best Nursing School in Arizona by Nurse.org

-- Up to $10,000 scholarships available at our Phoenix campus
+- Scholarships of up to $10,000 scholarships available at our Phoenix campus

 - Earn your BSN in 3 years or less with qualified transfer credits!